RehabRocket/MKModsNO/README.md

 in a logical way.
 It's similar to the targeting system of [Arma 3](https://store.steampowered.com/agecheck/app/107410).

+### Dynamic loadout selection

+The plane/loadout selection menu now shows a the weapon selection dropdown as a floating UI item over each hardpoint, as well as a line pointing to it.
+This allows for easier visualization of where each weapon is mounted onto the plane.

 ### More

 Other stuff is coming soon, like improved cockpit functionality.